nytlabs/streamtools/README.md

   available data, and we would forget, for a moment, that the underlying system is constantly changing.
 We call this assumption the '[stationarity](http://en.wikipedia.org/wiki/Stationary_process)' assumption, and it's a pretty common one.
-However, when studying systems whose properties change of time can lead to some poor modelling.
+However, when studying systems whose properties change over time can lead to some poor modelling.
 For example, when studying a system as complex as an audience, it is critical to realise that the audience's properties are changing on many different time frames.